 Edinburgh - EDI

 All in all, British Airways isn't a bad option on shorthaul flights, however it is quite sad to see them go in the direction of a low cost carrier.
-(Apologies for the quality of the photos).

 4 LIKESLIKE TO THANK THE AUTHORTHANKS !
 FLIGHT-REPORT LIKED